Measles outbreaks in Michigan and Pennsylvania end, while Texas logs just 4 new cases

 Kansas has a total of 71 cases across 11 counties in the southwestern part of the state, with three hospitalizations.
 All but two of the cases are connected, and most are in Gray County.

-Montana has 17 measles cases as of Thursday.
-Ten are in Gallatin County, which is where the first cases showed up — Montana’s first in 35 years.
+Montana had 17 measles cases as of Thursday.
+Ten were in Gallatin County, which is where the first cases showed up — Montana’s first in 35 years.

-Flathead and Yellowstone counties have two cases each, and Hill County has three case.
+Flathead and Yellowstone counties had two cases each, and Hill County had three case.

 There are outbreaks in neighboring North Dakota and the Canadian provinces of Alberta, British Columbia and Saskatchewan.

-There are 16 cases in Williams County in western North Dakota on the Montana border.
-On the eastern side of the state on the Minnesota border, there are 10 cases in Grand Forks County and seven cases in Cass County.
-Burke County, in northwest North Dakota on the border of Saskatchewan, Canada, has one case.
+There were 16 cases in Williams County in western North Dakota on the Montana border.
+On the eastern side of the state on the Minnesota border, there were 10 cases in Grand Forks County and seven cases in Cass County.
+Burke County, in northwest North Dakota on the border of Saskatchewan, Canada, had one case.

 Ohio remained steady for a third week at 34 measles cases and one hospitalization, according to the Ohio Department of Health.
 That count includes only Ohio residents.